Plan Your Stay

-UBC Student Housing residents cannot self-isolate in a shared unit.
-This includes any space that shares a washroom and/or kitchen with another student but excludes student family housing, a studio or one-bedroom unit.
+UBC Student Housing residents living in a shared unit who need to self-isolate must contact their Residence Life Manager.
+A shared unit includes any space that shares a washroom and/or kitchen with another student, but excludes student family housing, a studio or a one-bedroom unit.

 Do’s and Don’ts (for people who may have been exposed but do not have symptoms):

 - Stay at home.
 Do not go to work, school, or public areas, do not use public transport or taxis.

 - Wash your hands or use alcohol-based hand sanitizer often.

 - Reach out to friends or relatives if you require help with buying groceries, other shopping or picking up medication.
 Alternatively, you can order groceries and medication by phone or online.

 - Do not have visitors in your home except if they are providing care or delivering goods and supplies, and in that case, maintain a distance of 2 metres.

 If you are self-isolating on-campus through one of the packages offered by Conferences and Accommodation or within your student residence: